-Ah, Latvia.
+Ah, where to eat in Riga.
 My eyes widen and my stomach sits up and pays attention every time I think of it.
 The cultural aspects of Riga and beyond fascinated me.
 But it was the food I fell in love with.

 Now, typically, food in Latvia has not set the stars alight.
 Poets have not whispered verses into the heavens and foodies have not filled their suitcases with Latvian produce to haul past smugglers on the way home.

-While I expected hearty cabbage-based cauldrons of, hm, nothing very much, instead I uncovered a foodie extravaganza.
-I can’t tell you whether or not my experience was typical.
+But while I expected hearty cabbage-based cauldrons of, hm, nothing very much, instead I uncovered a foodie extravaganza.

 Sitting at the table at Tam labam būs augt was an exercise in creativity.
 As I sat chatting to my friend, the waiter reached over my shoulder and squirted passionfruit syrup all across my placemat.
 Then mango, a sprinkling of nuts, and some oil infused with herbs.